Ventura Publisher: History

 The original Ventura Software ceased operations in February 1990, and a new Ventura Software Inc. was formed at that time, an affiliated company of Xerox.
 The developers from the original company worked with the new Xerox Ventura Software company to produce Version 3.0 Gold.
 This was released in late 1990.
 Besides DOS/GEM, it was also available for Win16, Mac, and OS/2.

 The three founders of the original Ventura Software no longer worked on the product after November 1990.

 Version 4.0 was released in 1991.
 The last version released by Ventura Software Inc. was 4.1.1 in 1993.

 The application was acquired by Corel in 1993.
 It was repackaged and soon released as Corel Ventura 4.2 without any major change in the application, other than to drop all support for platforms other than Microsoft Windows.

 The first real Corel version was 5.0 (released in 1994), which made fundamental changes to both user interface and document structure.
-Because of this, and because of escalating requirements of the various Corel versions, the original DOS/GEM edition still has a small number of die-hard users.
+Because of this, and because of escalating hardware requirements of the various Corel versions, the original DOS/GEM edition still has a small number of die-hard users.

 The application was rewritten for the Win32 platform and was released in 1996, labeled Corel Ventura 7 (instead of 6) so that it would match the version number of CorelDRAW.
 Corel Ventura 8 was released in 1998.
 The last published version was Corel Ventura 10 in 2002 (last updated in February 2003); it reportedly runs in Windows 10 under compatibility mode with some functional limitations after workarounds, and on Linux via Wine (verified in April 2020).

 As an application with strengths in more structured documents, its main competitors were FrameMaker, QuarkXPress and later InDesign.